counterfactual/monorepo/packages/specs/source/adjudication-layer.md

 - **`signingKeys`**: In addition to using `owner` to authorize a function call, it is also possible to pass in signatures directly into the `AppRegistry` itself.
 In this case, this field is used to validate signatures against to.

 - **`appDefinition`**: Address ofthe app definition contract.

-- **`interpreterHash`**: Hash of interpreter address and params to the interpreter to be used in determining what effects the outcome has.

 - **`defaultTimeout`**: Should the application that this data structure is describing ever be put on-chain, this property describes how long the timeout period would be if that challenge ever gets responded to on-chain.
 In the case of a challenge _initially_ being put on chain, the timeout period is a required parameter regardless, so this field is not used in that case.